8483/notes/topics/linux/vim.md

+# Learning

+If you want to use vim as you'd use VS Code, just go with VS Code.

+Vim works a different way, for a reason, don't try to make it VS Code.

+When you’re working don’t try speed all the time, slow down and see if there’s a way to accomplish what you want easier.

 # Tips

+-   Live in normal mode.
+Spend as little time as possible in insert mode.
+-   Avoid using plugins as much as possible.
+-   Avoid using multi-cursors, learn the built in ways.
 -   Do not hold down motion keys, it's an anti-pattern.
--   Multi-cursors are an anti-pattern.
--   Spend as little time in insert mode as possible.

 # Version